 James 4:3 “Ye ask, and receive not, because ye ask amiss, that ye may consume it upon your lusts”

 Grace is another subject that has been real this year.
 God’s unmerited favor on me.
 Grace is God’s riches at Christ’s expense.
 It is God showing love to the unlovely, giving gifts to the ungrateful, peace to the restless, and it is a free sovereign favor to the undeserving.
 I will never grow tired of thinking of how grace rescued me.
-Grace that was and is greater than all my sin.
+Grace that was and is greater than all my sins.

 Ephesians 2:7 “That in the ages to come He might show the exceeding riches of his grace in his kindness toward us through Christ Jesus.”